emmagamma/qlock/README.md

 # qlock

-**(pronounced 'clock', because I'm annoying like that)**
+**(pronounced 'Queue Lock', or 'clock' if ur feelin spicy?)**

-a CLI tool in rust for encrypting data locally with XChaCha20Poly1305, and argon2 is used for hashing.
+a simple CLI tool written in rust for encrypting files locally with XChaCha20Poly1305, and using argon2 for hashing.

-keys are also encrypted using a separate nonce and a user-provided password.

-> this tool does not store your passwords locally. if you forget them, you wont be able to decrypt your `.qlock` files.

 ### Getting Started/Install